 What does Iran remind you of?
 Probably the Persepolis or the Pink Mosque.
 But this is not all about Iran, there are loads of hidden gems in Iran only known by the locals.
 This article introduces some of Iran local attractions you should not miss while traveling to Iran.

-Have you ever been in an eagle’s nest?
+Have you ever been to an eagle’s nest?
 Alamut means eagle’s nest, due to its strategic position and design of the castle structure and walls, it is given this name.
 Located in the northwest of Qazvin province and close to Gazer Khan Village, Alamut castle was built by Hasan Sabah, the propagator of Shiite Ismaili, who chose this area for himself during the Seljuk period.
 The castle was taken by Mongolia Hulaku Khan in 654 AH and there are still the remains of it where visitors can pay a visit.
-In order to visit castle, you should go by van, it usually takes about four hours to get there, at some points the altitude is 2200 meters above the sea level.
+In order to visit the castle, you should go by van, it usually takes about four hours to get there, at some points the altitude is 2200 meters above sea level.
 Alamut region has a mountainous winding road with a spectacular and picturesque landscape that you can enjoy relaxing in such pleasant weather.

-located on the ancient Silk Road between Shiraz and Isfahan, Izadkhast is not only a castle but also a whole complex consisting of Castle, a caravanserai, and a bridge dating back to Safavid period in Iran.
-Different architectural styles from different periods of Iran history including the Sassanid and Qajar periods have been incorporated into the castle which has brought about a valuable and unique construction and made it worth to visit.
+located on the ancient Silk Road between Shiraz and Isfahan, Izadkhast is not only a castle but also a whole complex consisting of a Castle, a caravanserai, and a bridge dating back to the Safavid period in Iran.
+Different architectural styles from different periods of Iran history including the Sassanid and Qajar periods have been incorporated into the castle which has brought about a valuable and unique construction and made it worth a visit.
 Many travelers heading Isfahan or Shiraz enjoy a stop on the way and have a picnic lunch around the beautiful scenery of the construction.